Amsterdam, NL | Maastricht, NL | Zürich, CH

 Heating and cooling is provided via a concrete core activation system concealed within the floors and ceilings of the house, while all storage is built into the circulatory areas in order to divide spaces and define rooms.
 These custom designed storage units also outfit the office space, where they conceal a bed that can be lowered to accommodate temporary visitors, such as the owners' now grown children.
 All storage areas recede in prominence due to their fluid integration, which allows the house's interior to remain flexible and open for ephemeral definition.
 The one-piece custom designed kitchen was constructed in stainless steel, and the dining table, which is connected to it, cantilevers 3.5 m toward the front façade.
 The custom furnishings and storage spaces, together with the in-situ concrete and multiple roof terraces, make the V’ house an expression of free space in a regulated heritage context.

-Read more about V' House
+Read more about the V' House

 6211 SG Maastricht